-Yakult intestinal flora-scan (YIF-SCAN), an intestinal flora analysis system, was utilized to measure the intestinal microbiota.
-The basic principle of YIF-SCAN is the quantitative reverse transcription polymerase chain reaction method and it was conducted in Yakult Central Institute, Japan.
-The samples were brought to Japan by Investigator team from Indonesia.
-The analyzed gut microbiota composition was referred from previous paper[16][7] as follow, Total Bacteria: Clostridium coccoides group, Clostridium leptum subgroup, Bacteroides fragilis group, Bifidobacterium, Atopobium cluster, Prevotella, Clostridium perfringens, Clostridium difficile, Enterobacteriaceae, Lactobacillus (6 subgroups and 3 species); Lactobacillus casei subgroup, Lactobacillus gasseri subgroup, Lactobacillus plantarum subgroup, Lactobacillus reuteri subgroup, Lactobacillus ruminis subgroup, Lactobacillus sakei subgroup, Lactobacillus brevis, Lactobacillus fermentum, Lactobacillus fructivorans, Enterococcus, Staphylococcus, Streptococcus and Pseudomonas.[8,9]
+The Yakult intestinal flora-scan (YIF-SCAN), an intestinal flora analysis system, was used to measure the intestinal microbiota.
+The basic principle of YIF-SCAN is the quantitative reverse transcription PCR method and it was conducted in Yakult Central Institute, Japan.
+The samples were brought to Japan by the investigating team from Indonesia.
+The gut microbiota composition was analyzed using a previously published method[7][16] as follows: Total Bacteria: Clostridium coccoides group, Clostridium leptum subgroup, Bacteroides fragilis group, Bifidobacterium, Atopobium cluster, Prevotella, Clostridium perfringens, Clostridium difficile, Enterobacteriaceae, Lactobacillus (6 subgroups and 3 species); Lactobacillus casei subgroup, Lactobacillus gasseri subgroup, Lactobacillus plantarum subgroup, Lactobacillus reuteri subgroup, Lactobacillus ruminis subgroup, Lactobacillus sakei subgroup, Lactobacillus brevis, Lactobacillus fermentum, Lactobacillus fructivorans, Enterococcus, Staphylococcus, Streptococcus and Pseudomonas.
+The primer sets used for C. difficile and Streptococcus were previously described[8,9].

+Culture method was also used to detect the composition of intestinal microbiotia in this study.
+By using selective media, this enabled bacterial growth and detection that may be missed.
+Therefore, the researchers used two methods and compared the results of total Lactobacillus to anticipate different results.
+Culture method was performed to detect the population of yeast and mold in general using the selective medium Malt Extract Agar (MEA), the population of Lactobacillus plantarum was calculated using Lactobacillus plantarum Selective Media (LPSM), while the population of Escherichia coli, and coliform non E. coli were calculated using Brilliance E. coli/ Coliform Selective Agar from Oxoid.

 Questionnaire

-[10]The following parameters were assessed based on questionnaire: (1) Stool frequency (number of stools per day); and (2) stool consistency, measured with a 7-point scale (Bristol Stool Form Scale)
+The subjects were given a questionnaire at the screening period (15-23 August 2016).
+The questionnaire was designed to obtain stool frequency (number of stools per day) and stool consistency.
+For stool consistency parameters, the Bristol Stool Form Scale[10] was used as the measurement scale.

 Data analysis

-Microbiota composition data were tabulated into a spreadsheet (Microsoft Excel, 2016) as log10 bacterial cells/g feces mean ± SD (detection rate %), while for demographic parameters as [median (min-max)], unless stated otherwise.
-All under limit detection data was excluded for statistical analysis.
-All statistical analysis was conducted using (SPSS/PC + 4.0, Chicago, IL, United States).
-Comparison of continuous variables was conducted with Student’s t-test for normally distributed data and Mann Whitney test.
-Statistical analysis for YIF-SCAN data were performed on the number of bacterial cells and on detection rate to compare the four groups (young subjects in Yogyakarta, elderly subjects in Yogyakarta, young subjects in Bali, elderly subjects in Bali), with Mann-Whitney U-test and chi-square test, respectively.
-We used R software for Mann-Whitney U-test and for chi-square test.
-The statistical methods and techniques mentioned are appropriate for the research.
+Microbiota composition data were tabulated into a spreadsheet (Microsoft Excel, 2016) as log10 bacterial cells/g feces mean ± SD (detection rate %), and for demographic parameters as [median (min-max)], unless stated otherwise.
+All under limit detection data were excluded from statistical analysis.
+All statistical analyses were conducted using (SPSS/PC + 4.0, Chicago, IL, United States).
+A comparison of continuous variables was conducted with the Student’s t-test for normally distributed data and the Mann Whitney test.
+Statistical analysis of the YIF-SCAN data was performed using the number of bacterial cells and the detection rate in the four groups (young subjects in Yogyakarta, elderly subjects in Yogyakarta, young subjects in Bali, elderly subjects in Bali), with the Mann-Whitney U-test and chi-square test, respectively.
+We used R software for the Mann-Whitney U-test and the chi-square test.
+The statistical methods and techniques mentioned were appropriate for the research.

 RESULTS